-Annie Dearman (voice, jew's harp, kazoo) & Steve Harrison (melodeon, mouth
+Annie Dearman (voice, jew's harp, kazoo, bass) & Steve Harrison (melodeon, mouth

-organs, banjo, tenor guitar) perform songs in a robust and firmly rooted
+organs, banjo, plectrum guitar) perform songs in a robust and firmly rooted

 English style, taking their repertory from traditional singers, the folk

 song collectors of the late 19th and early 20th Centuries, printed ballad sheets,

 and songs and tunes that they happen to hear and like.
 They have a

 particular love of songs that tell historical stories, but are also fond

 of American material from the 1920s and 30s.
 They also have